Lean Project Management

 Both Agile and Lean help companies and teams to work better and deliver higher quality to their clients.
-It’s common for companies to take advantage of both methods’ recommendations, to get the best possible results.
+It’s common for companies to take advantage of both methods so as to get the best possible results.

 What Are the 5 Principles of Lean?

 The essence of the Lean approach lies in some specific principles.
-Let’s list them out and consider their essential details.
+Let’s list them out and consider their essentials.

 Principle 1.
 Loss exception

-This is one of the fundamentals of Lean project management.
+It is one of the fundamentals of Lean project management.
 A loss in Lean means any element that stops bringing significance or value for users.
-Lean is closely related to the user needs and preferences, so this has a real impact on development.
+Lean is closely related to the user needs and preferences, which in turn has a real impact on development.
 Additionally, losses include the following cases:

 - development hold-ups that are often caused by unclear project requirements.